devenini/wom-netlify-auto-updater/README.md

 ## Usage

-Once you've completed the setup, the Netlify scheduled function will automatically update the specified players on the OSRS Wise Old Man progress tracker at every hour.
+Once you've completed the setup, the Netlify scheduled function will automatically update the specified players on the OSRS Wise Old Man progress tracker every day at 00:00 UTC.

 > [!WARNING]
 > Netlify functions have a timeout limit of 10 seconds.
 We recommend limiting the number of players to update to 6-7 players maximum to ensure the function executes within the timeout limit.